jjaguilar1gmail/fuzzypuzzy/README.md

 🌱 Setup

  Quest 0 — Project Skeleton
 Create folders and empty class stubs with docstrings.
-Get a README in place and set up pip install -e ..
+Get a README in place and set up DONE pip install -e ..

 🧱 Core Foundations

- Quest 1 — Cells & Positions
+ Quest 1 — Cells & Positions - DONE
 Define Position, Cell, and Grid.
 Add basic get/set/iterate methods and print a simple 5×5 text grid.

  Quest 2 — Adjacency Rules
 Implement a system to list neighboring cells (4- or 8-direction).
-Verify behavior at corners/edges.
+DONE Verify behavior at corners/edges.
+DONE

  Quest 3 — ASCII Renderer
-Build a text-based board printer that clearly distinguishes blocked cells, empty cells, and givens.
+Build a text-based board printer that clearly distinguishes blocked cells, empty cells, and givens. - Figure out where best to put this tool (given your little renderer in the grid, maybe a pretty_print in the grid?
+Make a test for this.)

  Quest 4 — Constraints & Puzzle Container
 Bundle rules (Constraints) and the grid (Puzzle) into one structure.
 Add basic export/import (e.g., JSON).